Laurence Doherty: Early life

-Doherty was born on 8 October 1875 at Beulah Villa in Wimbledon, Surrey, the youngest son of William Doherty, a printer, and his wife, Catherine Ann Davis.
+Doherty was born on 8 October 1875 at Beulah Villa in Wimbledon, the youngest son of William Doherty, a printer, and his wife, Catherine Ann Davis.
 Doherty was the shorter of the two brothers, at 1.78 m, who played championship tennis in their native England and at Wimbledon at the turn of the century.

 Like his brother he was educated at Westminster School from 1890 to 1894 followed by Trinity Hall, Cambridge, where he played for and became President of the Cambridge University Lawn Tennis Club.
 He gained his blues in 1896, 1897, and 1898.
 In 1892 Doherty won the Renshaw cup, the All-England Championships singles title for boys under 16 which was held in Scarborough.

 In addition to lawn tennis he also played real tennis and golf.